Things I'm Thinking About

 Prompt Hack vs. Real Life Layering

 I love a good prompt trick as much as the next person.
-The right phrase at the right time feels like magic.
-A clever format that gets an AI to deliver exactly what you hoped for?
-Gold star.
-But clever...
+The right phrase at the right time can feel like magic.
+A clever format that gets AI to produce exactly what you need feels like a gold star.
+But...

 Stack of vintage letters tied with twine beside an old photograph, symbolizing intentional, personal communication and the art of rethinking newsletters.